-The spatial distribution of ECEC as shown by Fig. 5 aligns ${\rm 100}$ well with pedological knowledge about soils in the Canton of Zurich.
-The smallest ECEC ( $<50~{\rm mmol_c~kg^{-1}}$ ) was mapped in the northeast of the study region.
+The spatial distribution of ECEC as shown by Fig. 5 aligns well with pedological knowledge about soils in the Canton of Zurich.
+The smallest ECEC ( $< 50 \text{ mmol}c \text{kg}^{-1}$ ) was mapped in the north-east of the study region.
 The last glaciation (Swisstopo, 2009) did not reach as far north and, as a consequence, strongly weathered soils on old fluvioglacial gravel-rich sediments developed in this part of the study region.
 Soils not covered by ice during the last glaciation have comparably larger ECEC if they formed on Molasse.

-As expected the spatial patterns for the presence of water-logged soil horizons and the drainage classes were very similar (Fig. 6 and 7).
-Especially soils on plains to the north and south of Lake Greifensee are often poorly drained, although at many locations agricultural drainage networks were installed in the past.
+As expected, the spatial patterns for the presence of waterlogged soil horizons and the drainage classes were very similar (Fig. 6 and 7).
+Soils on plains to the north and south of Greifensee are often poorly drained, although at many locations agricultural drainage networks were installed in the past.